Hameed-Ur-Rehman25/tic_tac_toe_app/README.md

 # Multiplayer Tic Tac Toe

 ## Overview

 Welcome to the Multiplayer Tic Tac Toe project!
 This real-time multiplayer version of the classic Tic Tac Toe game allows players to create and join rooms to compete against each other.
 The project uses Node.js, Express, and MongoDB for the backend, with Socket.IO handling real-time communication.
+For state management on the client side, the Provider package is utilized.

 ## Features